 Counterfeit Fraud

-Protect yourself against Counterfeit Fraud
+Protect yourself from Counterfeit Fraud

 How to tell if a bill is counterfeit?

-There are a numerous ways one can detect counterfeit money, but some of the easiest ways to identify if a bill is counterfeit include:
+There are numerous ways one can detect counterfeit money, but some of the easiest ways to identify if a bill is counterfeit include:

-• Most Canadian bills have raised ink on them in a few places including the large number on the bill, the four portraits and the word "Canada."
+• Most Canadian bills have raised ink on them in a few places including the large number on the bill, the four portraits, and the word 'Canada'.

 • Flip the bill over and look through the transparent window – you should see the same image that is on the front of the bill.